hellt/netdevops.me/blog/posts/2022/gnmic-openconfig.md

   - openconfig
 ---

-# Nokia joins Openconfig 🚀
+# gNMIc joins Openconfig 🚀

 Two years ago, a dozen contributors back, 400 Pull Requests, and 2000 commits behind, another pet project appeared on a vast GitHub landscape.
 It was a learning exercise by [Karim Radhouani][karim-github] to sharpen his skills in [gNMI][gnmi-ref] - a niche network management protocol promoted by the [Openconfig][oc] group.